 Encampment Management Information Tracking Database

 Project Number: HH-5

 Expenditure Category: 3-Public Health-Negative Economic Impact Public Sector Capacity/3.4-Public

 Sector Capacity Effective Service Delivery

 Impacted Community: Homeless Individuals and Families

-Funding Amount: \$160,000
+Funding Amount: \$155,790

 Project Status: Complete

 This project will allow for the development of a web-based Encampment Management Information Tracking (EMIT) database for County staff and contractors so they may track and manage responses to homeless encampments throughout the County.
 The EMIT database will support the County's overall effort to provide services to encampments by helping to expedite responses, coordinate deployment of social services, and track program efficacy.
 Funding will be used to hire staff to complete the buildout of the EMIT application with database reporting tools and to train end users.
 The first phase of database design and prototype development will begin in early 2022, and the second phase will integrate the EMIT database with various other county systems in order to improve the delivery of outreach, shelter, and housing services to those living unsheltered in the County.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance measures listed below will be collected and evaluated to determine the success of the project.
+Performance Indicators and Outcomes:

-1. Complete the design and prototype of the EMIT application and obtain stakeholder approval.
+1. Complete the design and prototype of the EMIT application and obtain 100% stakeholder approval by 2022 Q4.

-Stakeholder Approval 2.
-Deploy the EMIT database application and provide training to 95% of impacted departments.
+2. Deploy the EMIT database application and provide training to 95% of impacted departments by 2022 Q4.

-3. Develop and deploy encampment information data reports to County department heads, the County Executive and the Board of Supervisors.
+3. Develop and deploy encampment information data reports to 100% of Stakeholders 2022 Q4.

 River District Navigation

 Project Number: HH-6

 Expenditure Category: 2-Negative Economic Impacts/2.19-Social Determinants of Health

 Community Health Workers or Benefits Navigators

 Impacted Community: Homeless Individuals and Families

-Funding Amount: \$160,000
+Funding Amount: \$130,315

 Project Status: Complete

 The River District community is the home of some of the largest numbers of unsheltered encampments in the County, as well as the home to many homeless shelters and social service programs.
 The district is heavily impacted by the presence of encampments, and those living unsheltered in the district are in need of services to successfully transition out of homelessness.
-Recognizing the disproportionate impacts and significant need in this area, the County will dedicate two contracted outreach/housing navigators to specifically work in the River District as part of a one-year pilot program.
-The County will work closely with the River District Property-based Improvement District (PBID) to develop operational protocols for these navigators and to measure the impact of these efforts on unsheltered homelessness in the district.
+Recognizing the disproportionate impacts and significant need in this area, the County dedicated two contracted outreach/housing navigators to specifically work in the River District as part of a one-year pilot program.
+The County worked closely with the River District Property-based Improvement District (PBID) to develop operational protocols for these navigators and to measure the impact of these efforts on unsheltered homelessness in the district.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance measures listed below will be collected and evaluated to determine the success of the project.
 Measures will be disaggregated based on demographics and zip code.
-Performance Indicators and Outcomes:

-1. Provide referral for a supportive service to 80% of individuals connected to a Navigator.
+Performance Indicators and Outcomes: 1.
+Provide referral for a supportive service to 80% of individuals connected to a Navigator.

 2. Connect 90% of individuals served to mainstream benefits and services.

-Individuals Connected to Benefits and Services
+2022 Q4 2023 Q1 2023 Q2

+# #

+99% 100% 55%

 3. Assist 50 individuals with shelter entry annually.

-309 Individuals Sheltered Through Navigator Referral
+4. Number of individuals served.